top of page

 BOMB

-worldwide and contributed to the greening of deserts.
-Fukuoka's "Seed Bombs"
+ideas spread worldwide and contributed to the greening of deserts.
+Fukuoka’s

-were made from clay soil, various seeds, medicinal herbs to deter birds and
+“Seed Bombs” were made from clay soil, various seeds, medicinal herbs (to deter

-insects, and water.
-When these bombs are sown on the ground, the seeds
+birds and insects), and water.
+When these bombs are sown, the seeds grow

-germinate naturally in the right environment and at the appropriate time.
-The
+naturally in the right environment and at the appropriate time.
+The coexistence

-coexistence of multiple species helps each one thrive naturally, without chemical
+of multiple species helps each one thrive naturally, without chemical fertilizers.

-The United States of America is a nation of immigrants.
-Its government has been
+The government of the United States of America, a nation of indigenous peoples

-involved in many wars in countries that are the homelands of its citizens.These
+and immigrants, has been involved in many wars in countries that are the

 Masanobu_Fukuoka_headshot.jpg